aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/missing-features-in-npoi/data-handling-features-in-aspose-cells/formula-calculation-engine-in-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Formula Calculation Engine**
 The formula calculation engine is embedded in Aspose.Cells.
-It can not only re-calculate the formula imported from a designer spreadsheet file but also supports to calculate the results of formulas added at runtime.
+It can not only recalculate the formula imported from a designer spreadsheet file but also supports calculating the results of formulas added at runtime.

 **C#**